andersjanmyr/functional_javascript/intro/01_intro.md

 .notes Visited from Texas to invest some oil money in this new hype called the internet.
-Daddy, daddy, there is this german dude, that is trying to put a foreign programming language into an american browser.
+Daddy, daddy, there is this German dude, that is trying to put a foreign programming language into an American browser.

 !SLIDE center
 # George Bush Sr.
 ![GBS](george_bush_sr.png)

 .notes Head of the CIA, at the time.
-How do you know its not american?
+How do you know its not American?
 It has these weird sounding names in it, LAMBDA and stuff.
 We can't have that!